| Title: | Nested Dichotomy Logistic Regression Models |

 elements; for example,

-list(air="plane", ground=list(public=list("train", "bus"), private="car"))
+list(air="plane", ground=list(public=list("train", "bus"), private="car")).

-The function continuationLogits
+The function continuationLogits provides a

 convenient way to generate all dichotomies for an ordered response.

-For an ordered response with levels, say,
+For an ordered response with levels, say, A, B, C, D,

 considered low to high:

-The dichotomy first contrasts B, C, D
+The dichotomy first contrasts B, C, D against A.

-The second ignores A
+The second ignores A and contrasts C, D against B.

-The second ignores A, B
+The second ignores A, B and contrasts D against C.

-returns an object of class "nestedLogit"
+nestedLogit returns an object of class "nestedLogit" containing

 the following elements:

-, a named list of (normally)
+models, a named list of (normally) "glm" objects,

 each a binary logit model for one of the nested dichotomies representing

--level response.
+the -level response.

-, the model formula for the nested logit models.
+formula, the model formula for the nested logit models.

-object defining the nested dichotomies
+dichotomies, the "dichotomies" object defining the nested dichotomies

 for the model.

-, the data set to which the model is fit.
+data, the data set to which the model is fit.

-, a character representation of the subset
+subset, a character representation of the subset argument or

-if the argument isn't specified.
+"NULL" if the argument isn't specified.

-argument or NULL
+contrasts, the contrasts argument or NULL if the argument

 isn't specified.

-a character representation of the contrasts
+contrasts.print a character representation of the contrasts argument or

-if the argument isn't specified.
+"NULL" if the argument isn't specified.

-return objects of class "dichotomies"
+logits and continuationLogits return objects of class "dichotomies"

-, respectively, which are two-elements lists,
+and c("continuationDichotomies" "dichotomies"), respectively, which are two-elements lists,

 each element containing a list of two character vectors representing a dichotomy.

-returns a list of two character vectors representing a dichotomy.
+dichotomy returns a list of two character vectors representing a dichotomy.

 John Fox